 - Assume that you are using SSD on a computer which already have OS and applications installed.
 In this case, you can use the drive’s cloning software to clone and transfer all the OS and application files to the new SSD drive.
 There are other third party software that can do the job for you.
 The major disadvantage of this method is that cloning might transfer the junk files as well which quickly fills up the SSD drive.
 (Remember, drive space inside SSD may not be as big as your hard disk)

 - Install Windows from scratch.
 This might be time consuming as you have to install everything from scratch.
 But it’s worth it, considering this method creates fewer problems and create a more stable PC.

 - Once Windows OS is up and running, you need to redirect folders inside windows libraries such as Documents, Pictures, Music and Videos to your secondary drive which is HDD.
 The files in these folders undergo changes constantly and so it is not advisable to save it inside SSD.
 This tutorial explain how to change the default file saving location for windows libraries.

 Never defragment an SSD drive

-Hopefully this article helped you in understanding more about why and how to install SSD drive.
-My recommendation for the best SSD’s are from Corsair or Crucial.
+Hopefully this article is helpful in understanding more about why and how to install SSD drive.
+There are many different brands available now, but my top recommendations will be to go for Corsair or Crucial.